alronz/b2c-database-selection/Redis/Basic Features/commands.md

-* #### Commands on Key
+#### Commands on Key

-DEL command can be used to delete a single or multiple keys as shown below.
+We start with the "DEL" command that can be used to delete a single or multiple keys as shown below.
 A key is ignored if it doesn't exist.

 ````
 redis> DEL key1 key2 key3
 (integer) 3
 ````

-EXISTS is another command that can be used to check if a singly or multiple keys exists.
+"EXISTS" is another command that can be used to check if a single or multiple keys exists.

 ````